For a more granular look at the data, please head over to

 Breakdown by Disaster Assistance Strategy

-Region V includes Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
-In 2014, FEMA gave a $2.3 million grant to Minnesota for flood assistance.
+Region III includes Delaware, Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
+In 2014, all of FEMA's grants for man-made accidents were directed toward the West Virginia chemical spill.
 FEMA's Public Assistance (PA) Grant Program provides assistance to state, tribal, and local governments, and certain types of private nonprofit organizations so that communities can quickly respond to and recover from major disasters or emergencies declared by the President.
 Through the PA Program, FEMA provides supplemental federal disaster grant assistance for debris removal, emergency protective measures, and the repair, replacement, or restoration of disaster-damaged, publicly owned facilities and the facilities of certain private nonprofit organizations.
 The PA Program also encourages protection of these damaged facilities from future events by providing assistance for hazard mitigation measures during the recovery process.